NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The Loom & Leaf mattress offers a classic memory foam feel and has undergone minimal changes between older versions of the mattress and the one manufactured today.

-Besides minimal changes to the design of the cover, the overall thickness and material composition is largely identical to the first Loom & Leaf mattresses sold in 2015.
+Besides minimal changes to the design of the cover, the overall thickness and material composition is the same as the first Loom & Leaf mattresses sold in 2015.

 Other Mattresses to Consider